Lakuwu/vrcosc/README.md

 A simple C library for interacting with VRChat through OSC and some programs utilizing it.

 # paste_vrc
+Note: This is obsolete since VRChat added a virtual keyboard with clipboard functionality!

 ![paste_vrc GIF](https://media.giphy.com/media/v4LZiPuIntIPDDhfxG/giphy.gif)

 Allows you to paste text into VRChat.